krwillxyz/tongs/README.md

 ---------------------

-In order to use tongs you will need to create a .tongs_config file that exists in the same directory as your tongs executable you are calling.
+In order to use tongs you will need to create a .tongs_config file that exists in your home directory on your system.
+This has currently been verified on Windows and OSX to write to the correct directory for the respective OS.
-To generate a template file in the tongs directory, run:
+To generate a template file in your home directory, run:

     tongs --create-config